-- 8. In order to facilitate transparency and dissuade EU member States "undercutting" 148 one another, the EU Anti-Torture Regulation requires the competent authorities of EU member States to notify all other member States' authorities and the European Commission when they refuse to issue an authorisation or annul an existing authorisation.
-Subsequently, any EU member State considering authorising "an essentially identical transaction" in the next three years must consult the original denying State.
-Although the power to take the final decision remains with individual EU member States, if a licence is granted in these circumstances, the licensing member State will have to provide a detailed explanation of its reasoning to the European Commission and all member States. - 9.
-All EU member States are required to prepare (and send the European Commission a copy of) a public annual activity report concerning the number of applications received, the goods and countries concerned, and the decisions taken on these applications.
-All EU member States have reported to the European Commission for 2017 and 2018.
-Public transparency in this area by EU member States appears to be more limited.
-While certain EU member States have released public reports (or provided other information) on the nature of their license authorisations of Regulation controlled goods, according to the Legal Affairs and Human Rights Committee of the Parliamentary Assembly of the Council of Europe study "few [EU member States] have done so fully or systematically". - 10.
+- 8. In order to facilitate transparency and dissuade EU Member States "undercutting" one another, the EU Torture Regulation requires the competent authorities of EU Member States to notify all other Member States' authorities and the European Commission when they refuse to issue an authorisation or annul an existing authorisation.
+Subsequently, any EU Member State considering authorising "an essentially identical transaction" in the next three years must consult the original denying State.
+Although the power to take the final decision remains with individual EU Member States, if a licence is granted in these circumstances, the licensing Member State will have to provide a detailed explanation of its reasoning to the European Commission and all Member States. - 9.
+All EU Member States are required to prepare (and send the European Commission a copy of) a public annual activity report concerning the number of applications received, the goods and countries concerned, and the decisions taken on these applications.
+All EU Member States have reported to the European Commission for 2017 and 2018.
+Public transparency in this area by EU Member States appears to be more limited.
+While certain EU Member States have released public reports (or provided other information) on the nature of their license authorisations of Regulation controlled goods, according to the Legal Affairs and Human Rights Committee of the Parliamentary Assembly of the Council of Europe study "few [EU Member States] have done so fully or systematically".148 - 10.
 The European Commission is required to prepare its own annual report comprised of the national annual reports, which should be made publicly available.
-The Commission has been working with EU member States to prepare a report that will cover State authorisations for both 2017 and 2018, which was expected to be published by November 2019. - 11.
-The EU Anti-Torture Regulation also requires EU member States to put in place "effective, proportionate and dissuasive" penalties for breaches of the Regulation. - 12.
-An Anti-Torture Coordination Group chaired by the Commission and comprised of representatives of all EU member States has been established to "examine any questions concerning the application of this Regulation".
+The Commission has been working with EU Member States to prepare a report that will cover State authorisations for both 2017 and 2018, which is expected to be published by November 2019. - 11.
+The EU Torture Regulation also requires EU Member States to put in place "effective, proportionate and dissuasive" penalties for breaches of the Regulation. - 12.
+An Anti-Torture Coordination Group chaired by the Commission and comprised of representatives of all EU Member States has been established to "examine any questions concerning the application of this Regulation".
 The European Commission is required to submit an annual report in writing to the European Parliament on the Group's activities. - 13.
 The European Commission is also required to review the implementation of the Regulation by 31 July 2020, and every five years thereafter, and to present a "comprehensive implementation and impact assessment report to the European Parliament and to the Council, which may include proposals for its amendment".
-The European Commission is currently engaged in the first such review process.
-150
+The European Commission is currently engaged in the first such review process.149

-&lt;sup>148 In this case, undercutting is taken to mean the practice whereby one State allows the transfer of essentially identical law enforcement equipment or other relevant goods to an end user in a third country that another State had previously refused to authorise due to concerns that such goods would be used in torture, ill-treatment or the death penalty.
+147 In this case, undercutting is taken to mean the practice whereby one State allows the transfer of essentially identical law enforcement equipment or other relevant goods to an end user in a third country that another State had previously refused to authorize due to concerns that such goods would be used in torture, ill-treatment or the death penalty.

-&lt;sup>149 Council of Europe, Committee on Legal Affairs and Human Rights, PACE, Strengthening international regulations against trade in goods used for torture and the death penalty, Report Doc.
-14454, 15 December 2017, paragraph 31.
+148 Council of Europe, Committee on Legal Affairs and Human Rights, PACE, Strengthening international regulations against trade in goods used for torture and the death penalty, Report Doc.
+14454, 15 December 2017, paragraph 30.

-&lt;sup>150 For further information about this process and timeline see: Human rights - review of EU 'Anti-Torture' Regulation (2016-20), https://ec.europa.eu/info/law/better-regulation/initiatives/ares-2019-4201434\en (accessed 13 August 2019).
+149 For further information about this process and timeline see: Human rights - review of EU 'Anti-Torture' Regulation (2016-20), https://ec.europa.eu/info/law/better-regulation/initiatives/ares-2019-4201434_en (accessed 13 August 2019).